Emmotes/ic_spoilers/docs/sgtknox.md

 > Sergeant Knox starts in the formation.
 He cannot be moved or removed.
 > The damage of all Champions is increased by 50% if Celeste is in the formation, and an additional 50% if Makos is in the formation.
 > Enemy damage & Speed is increased by 100%.
 > Getting to know Sergeant Knox: Knox works best with his fellow Neverwinter Allies Celeste & Makos in the formation.
-Place them directly behind Knox to maximize their benefit!
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Afterparty Icon](images/sgtknox/10762.png) **Variant 2: Afterparty** (Complete Area 125)